How to survive living in a WW1 trench

-The first world war was a global event that started on 28 July, 1914 and lasted for almost 4 and half years, finally coming to an end on 11 November 1918.
+The First World War was a global event that started on 28 July 1914 and lasted for almost 4 and half years, finally coming to an end on 11 November 1918.
 The whole thing was a complete mess from the start and saw some of the worst weapons used that humans could possibly create at the time.
-The level of organisation and diplomacy involved was very sloppy from the beginning and after a load of countries declared war on each other for next to nothing, the fighting came to its peak in the centre of France.
+The level of organization and diplomacy involved was very sloppy from the beginning and after a load of countries declared war on each other for next to nothing, the fighting came to its peak in the center of France.

 The British trenches were probably the worst ones you could possibly be in during the first year of the war.
 After the initial problems were fixed they became more livable, but that first year of the war saw thousands of British troops dying from all kinds of horrible diseases.